hugemenace/resonate/docs/getting-started.md

 Once you have downloaded Resonate into your project `addons/` directory, open **Project > Project Settings** and go to the **Plugins** tab.
 Click on the **Enable** checkbox to enable the plugin.

+It's good practice to reload your project to ensure freshly installed plugins work correctly.
+Go to **Project > Reload Current Project**.

 Resonate has two core systems: the **SoundManager** and the **MusicManager** which are available as global singletons (Autoload).
 You can confirm if these are available and enabled under **Project > Project Settings > Autoload**.

 The `SoundManager` and `MusicManager` will now be available from any GDScript file.
 However, Resonate needs to initialise and load properly, so you should be aware of the script execution order.